Deadline for submission of proposals for the 2023-24 Student Research Grants is August 31, 2023 at 11:59 p.m.

 Amount of Awards

-The Student Research Grant Fund consists of monies administered by the Office of Academic Studies plus other secondary resources that may become available on a year-to-year basis.
+The Student Research Grant Fund consists of monies administered by the Office of Academic Affairs plus other secondary resources that may become available on a year-to-year basis.
 Student awards in past years have typically been up to $1,000-$2,000 each.
-The level awarded to each successful student applicant will be up to $2,000 for FY23.
+The level awarded to each successful student applicant will be up to $2,500 for FY24.
 Any changes in the anticipated award level will be clearly stated in that year's Request for Proposals.